fgm/datadog-to-terraform/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**

 A clear and concise description of what the bug is.

 **To Reproduce**

-Some full example input which reproduces the bug, eg.
+Some full example input which reproduces the bug, e.g.

 ```json
 { "title": "An example screenboard which causes the issue" }